 Right next to the large temple by Shenao Harbor there's a sealed mine entrance.
 This one is easy to miss as someone has built a parking shed in front of it.
 The steep incline indicates this mine goes below sea level pretty quickly.

 I was passing a few weeks later and decided to have another look around Shenao.
 I was surprised to see the railway was clear of plants and some excavators were working on the old mine sidings.
-Perhaps the railway is being re-opened or made into a bike path.
+Update 2019: The railway had recently been re-purposed as a ‘bike rail’.
+People can cycle through the tunnel along the tracks on two person pedal carts.
 I stopped at Badouzi along the coast and had a quick look in the old railway tunnel.

 All locations can be found on the Hidden Taiwan Map.